Your Weekly Horoscope For June 19 – June 25, 2023

 The universe is vast – it includes the earth and everything else that exists, the celestial bodies, meteoroids, galaxies, and several other things.
 The energies of the cosmos have different effects on each person.
 Everything that exists has energy, and each person has his own energy that the clairvoyant utilises.
 All these energies along with their own help find solutions and give guidance to the querent.
 The practitioner of cartomancy has the foresight to see your darkest secrets and sense your fears and provides you with a direction to overcome your shortcomings to achieve your goals.
 The 78 cards Rider Waite Deck has complex and mysterious graphics on them.
 Each illustration symbolises creativity, passion, intellect, work, and money and can foretell your past, present, and future.
 Tarot reading raises our awareness and enlightens our perspective.

-This week, Saturn, the planet of karma will go retrograde in Aquarius on 18 June at 12:18 am (BKT), slowing down things in general, thus giving us time to reflect and evaluate our lives.
+This week, Saturn, the planet of karma will go retrograde in Aquarius on 17 June at 10:48 pm (IST), slowing down things in general, thus giving us time to reflect and evaluate our lives.
 Some zodiacs will become comfortable, and some will face some obstacles, the advice is to enjoy and also embrace the difficulties to foster inner strength and focus on personal development.
 Mercury the planet of communication and currency will combust on 19 June and move to the Gemini sun sign at the end of the week.
 Let us see what the energies retrogression of Saturn and the movement of other planets mean for you.

 Check Out Your Love Horoscope For June 2023